Automattic/delphin/README.md

 4. Add `127.0.0.1 delphin.localhost` to your `hosts` file
 5. Open http://delphin.localhost:1337 in your browser

+## Testing

+You can execute tests with `yarn test`.

+Code in `/lib` and `/reducers` should have unit tests.
+Moreover these tests should live in a `/test` subdirectory inside the corresponding module.
+We use [Jest](https://facebook.github.io/jest/) for writing tests and encourage [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD).

+You can execute an individual test with `yarn test app/reducers/ui/domain-search/tests`.

+## Contributing

+If Delphin sparks your interest, don’t hesitate to send a pull request, send a suggestion, file a bug, or just ask a question.
+We promise we’ll be nice.

+Delphin welcomes – and indeed has been built by – contributors from all walks of life, with different backgrounds, and with a wide range of experience.
+We're committed to doing our part to make both Delphin and the wider WordPress community welcoming to everyone.

+You can contribute in many ways.
+You can help reporting, testing, and detailing bugs.

+To clarify these expectations, Delphin has adopted the code of conduct defined by the Contributor Covenant.
+It can be read in full [here](CODE-OF-CONDUCT.md).

 ## Coding Guidelines

 For now, our coding guidelines mirror [Calypso's guidelines](https://github.com/Automattic/wp-calypso/blob/master/docs/coding-guidelines.md).

+## Security

+Need to report a security vulnerability?
+Go to [https://automattic.com/security/](https://automattic.com/security/) or directly to our security bug bounty site [https://hackerone.com/automattic](https://hackerone.com/automattic).

 ## Browser Support

 We support the latest two versions of all major browsers, except IE, where we currently only support 11 and Edge (see [Browse Happy](http://browsehappy.com) for current latest versions).

-## Testing
+## License

-You can execute tests with `npm test`.

-Code in `/lib` and `/reducers` should have unit tests.
-Moreover these tests should live in a `/test` directory inside the corresponding module.
-We use [Jest](https://facebook.github.io/jest/) for writing tests and encourage [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD).

-You can execute an individual test with `npm test --app/reducers/ui/domain-search/tests`.
+Delphin is licensed under [GNU General Public License v2 (or later)](./LICENSE.md).